stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 - [Prettier](https://prettier.io/) - Formats many types of file, including YAML
 - [yamllint](https://yamllint.readthedocs.io) - Lints YAML files
-- [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files with identified types against their [schema](https://json-schema.org/)
+- [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files with identified types against their [schema](#validation-with-check-jsonschema)

 You can run them with both pre-commit hooks and on-demand by [using the pre-commit tool](#running-tools-with-pre-commit).
 Since they are command-line tools, you can also run them as part of continuous integration pipelines.

-All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.
+> All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.

-Prettier and schemas also work in modern text editors, like Visual Studio Code, JetBrains IDEs, Neovim and Zed.
-These text editors automatically use the same schemas as `check-jsonschema` for error checking and autocompletion.
-All of these editors can run Prettier on your code, either with a [plugin](https://prettier.io/docs/editors/), or as [a built-in feature](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).
+Prettier and schemas also work in modern text editors.
+These editors can run Prettier on your code, either with a [plugin](https://prettier.io/docs/editors/), or as [a built-in feature](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).
+Editors use the same [schemas](#validation-with-check-jsonschema) as `check-jsonschema` for error checking and autocompletion.

-> If you use Visual Studio Code, install the [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension to add support for any YAML, not just files with schemas.

 ### Formatting with Prettier